Saifudeen-1903/mongodb_hr_management_proj/README.md

 ### A MongoDB-based backend project for HR Management System.

 This project demonstrates how to use collections, schema validation, and CRUD operations for managing employees, departments, and attendance records.
----

 ### Project Overview:

-This application manages three components:
+This project can help in managing three components:

 * **Employees** – Staff working in the organization
 * **Departments** – Organizational units like HR, IT, Finance